OpenCentauri/cc-fw-tools/oc-patches/customize-bowden-length/README.md

 ## Summary
 Binary patching of 0x2c81f8 performed to update the bowden tube length from 700mm to any desired value

-**Current bsdiff sets this to 10mm for testing only - do not use!**

 ---

 ## Verification